Discover 33 Delightful Things to Do in Mallorca, Spain!

 Petit Palace Hotel Tres

 Petit Palace Hotel Tres is a minimalist urban boutique hotel right in the heart of the Old Town of Palma.
-Several rooms (preferred by us) are housed in a centuries-old palace.
+Our preferred rooms are the ones housed in the hotel’s centuries-old palace building.

 Can Bordoy